 Can the Rider Ride?

 Think about the person who’s asking to ride.
 Are they a total beginner, or an accomplished equestrian?
 Do you trust their riding skills?
+If not, consider sending them some information on how to improve as a writer, such as this article on the seven characteristics all great riders have.

 Is Your Horse an Appropriate Choice?